 Brushing and combing go hand in hand, and they’ve both become pillars of modern beard grooming.

-Brushing is better at training beard growth direction and also re-distributing oils.
+Brushing is better at taming beard growth direction and also re-distributing oils.

 Combing is better for styling and de-tangling.

-Use them together and the results will be so much better.
+Use them together and the results will speak for themselves.

 How Long Should I Brush My Beard For?